 My favourite building however is the Real Casino de Murcia www.casinomurcia.com, at 18 Calle Trapería.
 Originally conceived in 1847 as an elite social club, it still has a private membership, although the building is now open to tourists.
 Construction began in 1853 and was completed in 1902, and the building shows a mix of architectural styles.
 It was declared a national historical-artistic monument in 1983 and after the completion of restoration works in 2009, King Juan Carlos I of Spain conferred the title of Real upon it.

 The facade, by Pedro Cerdán, dates from 1902.
 It’s designed in an eclectic style with modernist and historicist influences.

 The most eye-opening room is the ticket hall, the Patio Árabe, designed by Manuel Castaños.
-The neo-Nasrid decoration, which takes inspiration from the Alhambra in Granada and the Alcazar in Seville, uses more than 20,000 sheets of gold leaf.
+The Neo-Mudéjar decoration (or more precisely Neo-Nasrid), takes inspiration from the Alhambra in Granada and the Alcazar in Seville, uses more than 20,000 sheets of gold leaf.
 It’s worth watching this video to get the full impression.

 The Arabic inscription that runs around the room reads “Nothing greater than Allah”.

 A glazed east-west gallery leads from the patio and adjoins a second north-south gallery at the end.
 Various rooms with different functions lead off from the galleries.

 The first room on the left is the beautiful English Library, housing over 20,000 volumes.
 I love the iron flamingos supporting the upper walkway.

 A lot of the decoration in the adjoining Tocador (ladies’ powder room) is a bit too saccharine for my taste.
 The startling ceiling paintings depict the goddess Selene having a bad hair day.